the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 # leanpub-end-insert
 ~~~~~~~

 By using the DOM API's `createElement()` method, we can create HTML elements out of thin air.
-After this element has been created, it lives in JavaScript's memory, because it isn't visible in the browser yet.
-Before making it visible, usually a developer sets properties (such as `textContent`).
-Then, the created element gets appended as a child element to a parent element which makes it visible in the browser.
+After this element has been created, it lives in JavaScript's memory as variable (here: `titleNode`), because it isn't visible in the browser yet.
+Before making it visible, usually a developer sets properties (here: `textContent`).
+Then, the created element gets appended as a child element to a potential parent element which ultimatively makes it visible in the browser.

 After all, JavaScript and its DOM API can not only be used to read and write data from and to HTML elements, but also to create new elements, to set their properties, and to append them as child element to a parent element.
-We will fortify this learning experience by going one step further.

-Usually when speaking about data in JavaScript, it comes in the form of more complex structures than a string.
+We will fortify this learning experience by going one step further with more complex data structures than a string.
 In the following, we want to display the following JavaScript array data structure from our clean slate *main.js* file on our website:

 {title="main.js",lang="javascript"}
 ~~~~~~~